Little Sparrow Publishing

 Trouble Came Knocking

-"Trouble Came Knocking" is the sixth book in the series.
+Trouble Came Knocking is the sixth book in the series, The Future Walks Among Us.

 Softly Like A Kiss

-Los Angeles, 1930—a city where dreams and nightmares are woven together under the glitz of Hollywood’s bright lights.
-The discovery of a young starlet’s lifeless body submerged in a blood-filled bathtub in the luxurious Topanga Canyon mansion of a powerful movie mogul sends tremors through Hollywood.
+The discovery of a young starlet’s lifeless body submerged in a blood-filled bathtub in the luxurious Topanga Canyon mansion of a powerful movie mogul sends tremors through the Hollywood elite.

 On different continents, Séverine and Saffron have been forced to relocate to Marrakesh, a city of secrets, spies and Islam.

-'Softly Like A Kiss' is a riveting noir drama that plunges the reader into the shadowy machinations of the 1930s.
-In this rapidly changing world, political ambition, power, and greed reign supreme, and the price of integrity is often paid in blood.
+Softly Like A Kiss is a riveting noir drama that plunges the reader into the shadowy political machinations of the 1930s.
+In this rapidly changing world, power, ambition and greed reign supreme.

-It is the seventh book of the series.
+Softly Like A Kiss is the seventh book of the series, The Future Walks Among Us.